Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 New blog posts create new opportunities for linking.

 Revisiting your older content and re-implementing internal linking is a solid strategy.
+Audits are also a great time to identify content that could be repurposed into other formats, such as email newsletters or social media posts, which I cover in my guide on repurposing blog content for email and social media.
 One that is, admittedly, a bit of a pain.

 However, if you’re already conducting an audit, you might as well incorporate it into the process.

-Adding links to newer posts helps direct users to different content that they may have otherwise missed if they find your site through older content.
+Adding links to newer posts helps direct users to content they might otherwise miss if they find your site through older posts.
 You may also have more relevant links to include, now that your blog has a larger scope.

 Contrary to my previous point about focusing on underperforming posts, if you have a top-performing older post, you can consider incorporating additional links to underperforming posts to capitalise on its traffic.

 When auditing, also ensure that you check your links, especially external ones.
-Older content runs the risk of its links breaking due to URL changes on external sites, which can negatively impact the user experience.
+Older content is at risk of broken links due to URL changes on external sites, which can negatively impact the user experience.

-Finally, consider revamping your call-to-actions to include updated links.
+Finally, consider revamping your call to action to include updated links.
 If you’ve since reoptimised certain service pages or created relevant new landing pages, link to these instead to enhance the conversion process.

 Refresh Media and Optimise for Technical SEO